 Ecommerce sites are the business platforms of the future.
 The last decade has shown us the vast potential of an online store or product marketplace.
-However, because an ecommerce business can grow much bigger than a physical establishment, it needs someone to make sure the products are up to quality standards and that customers get the optimal experience.
+However, because an eCommerce business can grow much bigger than a physical establishment, it needs someone to make sure the products are up to quality standards and that customers get the optimal experience.

-This is where the eCommerce product manager job title comes in.
+This is where the eCommerce product manager job title comes in. if you're looking to learn about what an ecommerce product manager does via video, then watch below.
+Otherwise, skip ahead.

-In this article, we'll go over what ecommerce product managers do, how ecommerce product management works, the qualifications required for the job, and how to become a good online product manager.
+In this article, we'll go over what eCommerce product managers do, how eCommerce product management works, the qualifications required for the job, and how to become a good online product manager.

 Let's get into it.